HomeLinuxUnderstanding Unicode and Character Sets: A Guide for Developers

 5. MySQL:

-When creating or modifying a database or table in MySQL, you can specify the character set:
+When you create or modify a database or table in MySQL, you can specify the character set:

 CREATE DATABASE mydatabase DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;